For information about us, please read below. For News Articles and Television Stories, click here: News/TV

 The young man listened politely.
-Then he bent down, picked up another starfish, threw it into the back into the ocean past the breaking waves and said, "It made a difference for that one.”
+Then he bent down, picked up another starfish, threw it back into the ocean past the breaking waves and said, "It made a difference for that one.”

 The old man smiled, knowing the young man was right.

 That simple story was a source of inspiration for the creation of Here to Help.

 We know there is a tremendous amount of need in our community.
 We also realize we are unable to help everyone.
 But just as the young man in the "Starfish Story,” we are trying to help as many people as we can, one person at a time, and we are able to make a very large difference in the lives of those we help.
 Not only with our economic help in an emergency situation, but our help in a variety of other ways such as offering mentoring and support groups, locating housing, financial literacy help, computer and internet training, mental health counseling, referrals for job training, locating employment, negotiating with creditors, help with filling out job and employment applications and other non-economic needs that are encountered.